indexeddbshim/IndexedDBShim/Readme.md

 ````

 #### Windows Phone
 IndexedDB on Windows Phone requires the [Cordova WebSql plug-in](http://plugins.cordova.io/#/package/com.msopentech.websql), which has some [known bugs](https://code.google.com/p/csharp-sqlite/issues/list).
 Specifically, because the WebSql plug-in is synchronous instead of asynchronous, the performance can be very poor.
 It can also cause stack-overflow errors when performing many operations in a single transaction.
-The only workaround for now is to limit yourself to two or three operations per transaction.
+The only workaround for now is to limit yourself to no more than 10 operations per transaction.

 Building